A bit of history

 The Théâtre de Beaulieu was progressively abandoned, due in particular to scheduling issues and technical problems (rent of equipment, etc.).
 However, Renée Auphan noticed that the Théâtre du Jorat, in Mézières, was going through a period of disaffection by the public, probably due to an unattractive program.
 Seduced by the charm of the place, she had the courage and audacity to close the 1985-86 season with L'incoronazione di Poppea, whose success allowed the public to discover the place.
 The event became a tradition, and from 1986 to 1998 either the beginning or the end of all of the seasons took place in Jorat.

-From the season 1999-2000, under the direction of Dominique Meyer then François-Xavier Hauville, all of the operatic performances took place at the Opéra.
+Under the direction of Dominique Meyer then François-Xavier Hauville, all of the operatic performances took place at the Opéra.
 From the 1st July 2005, Eric Vigié replaced François-Xavier Hauville.

 Over the course of its history and succeeding directors, and thanks to bold programming full of discoveries and guests from different horizons, the Opéra de Lausanne has been able to shape and reinforce its personality internationally in the world of opera, a personality which attracts the enthusiasm of artists, audiences and the media alike.